nrg-it-team/nrg-scouting/docs/config.md

 ## Handling Updates

-When you update your copy of Black Hawks Scouting, GitHub will pull changes in the stock forms (`config-matches.json` and `config-pits.json`) into your fork.
+When you update your copy of NRG Scouting, GitHub will pull changes in the stock forms (`config-matches.json` and `config-pits.json`) into your fork.
 If you have your own changes in these files and don't want this to happen, you may do one of the following:

 - Save a copy of these files before updating, then restore them after updating
 - Define your configurations in new files (without modifying the stock configurations), and remove the stock forms from `configurations.txt` if desired